SwapyNetwork/swapy-identity-api/README.md

 ## Install
-The API is avaiable on NPM.
-So, install it:
+The API is available on NPM.
+So, install it
 ```
 npm install @swapynetwork/swapy-identity-api
 ```